flutter/plugins/packages/firebase_admob/README.md

 displaying banner, interstitial (full-screen), and rewarded video ads using the [Firebase AdMob API](https://firebase.google.com/docs/admob/).

-*Note*: This plugin is is beta, and may still have a few issues and missing APIs.
+*Note*: This plugin is in beta, and may still have a few issues and missing APIs.
 [Feedback](https://github.com/flutter/flutter/issues) and
 [Pull Requests](https://github.com/flutter/plugins/pulls) are welcome.